-Composition: During 2021, the Personnel and Remuneration Committee consisted of four non-executive Directors (although this reduced to three from 27th April).
-The Chief Executive, Deputy Chief Executive & Finance Director and Head of Human Resources attend by invitation.
+Composition: During 2022, the Personnel and Remuneration Committee consisted of four non-executive Directors.
+The Deputy Chief Executive & Finance Director and Head of Human Resources attend by invitation.

 Main Functions: This Committee considers remuneration and contractual arrangements of executive Directors and the terms and conditions of employment for staff.
 Details of the Remuneration Policy can be found in the Directors' Remuneration Report.